curtis-allan/Shad4Fasthtml/docs/md/card_template.md

 ### Standard Method

-The standard method is similar to the FastHtml method, but follows the original Shadcn-ui method of passing in the `CardHeader`, `CardContent`, and `CardFooter` components.
+The standard method is similar to the FastHtml method, but follows the original Shadcn-ui method of passing in the `CardHeader`, `CardTitle`, `CardDescription`, `CardContent`, and `CardFooter` components.
 To ensure the component is rendered correctly, you must pass in the `standard` attribute as `True`.

 ```python+html
 Card(